 The Australian grain industry has evolved and adapted positively to today's environment.
-The industry has progressively developed an industry driven and managed framework to facilitate trade.
+The industry has progressively developed an industry driven and managed framework to facilitate trade, investment and operational efficiency.

-As widely reported since the deregulation of wheat exports in 2008 there has been significant increase in Port Terminal Service Providers (PTSP) competition through private capital investment and expansion in export capacity since deregulation of wheat exports in 2008.
-In 2008 there were 17 Port Terminals operated by 4 PTSPs.
-In 2024, there are 32 Port Terminals, operated by 18 PTSPs, which a consequential increase in export capacity from around 2 million tonnes in the early 2000's to almost 6 million tonnes in 2022-23.
+As widely reported since the deregulation of wheat exports in 2008 there has been a significant increase in Port Terminal Service Providers (PTSP) competition through private capital investment and expansion in export capacity.
+In 2008 there were 17 port terminals operated by 4 PTSPs.
+In 2024, there are 32 port terminals, operated by 18 PTSPs, with a consequential increase in annual export capacity from around 2 million tonnes in the early 2000's to almost 6 million tonnes in 2022-23.

-This significant growth in competition and export capacity has resulted from increased operational efficiency and capital improvements by incumbents, combined with new investment in infrastructure and the significant advent of mobile bulk loaders (MBLs).
+This significant growth in competition and export capacity is a result of increased operational efficiency and capital improvements by incumbents, combined with new investment in infrastructure and the significant advent of mobile bulk loaders (MBLs).
 The innovation of MBLs has significantly reduced barriers to entry, developed additional supply chains, increased competition, efficiency and flexibility across the industry.

-The growth of the domestic market to approximately 18mmt per annum has led to more domestic market competition with export markets and led to competitive pressure on PTSPs to deliver efficient and effective services to maximise throughput in their terminals versus any competition (such as domestic market and other PTSP).
+The growth of the domestic market to approximately 18mmt per annum has led to increased market competition between the domestic and export markets and led to competitive pressure on PTSPs to deliver efficient and effective services to maximise throughput in their terminals versus any competition (such as domestic market and other PTSP).

-Further growth in container exports has been another featured response in the Australian supply chain, particularly on the East Coast.
-Around 10-12 % of grain exports are in containers, this is significantly higher on the East Coast.
+Further growth in container exports has a further competitive response in the Australian supply chain, particularly on the East Coast.
+Nationally around 10-12 % of grain exports are in containers, this is significantly higher on the East Coast (since 2008-09 container grain exports average 38% in Victoria, 31% in NSW and 23% in Qld).

 Across the value chain, the grain industry has developed processes and systems to self-regulate activities and support trade.
-GTA has established a range of codes, guidelines and dispute management services to provide transparency, certainty and opportunities for issues management for industry participants.
+GTA has established a range of codes, guidelines and dispute management services to provide transparency, certainty and opportunities for industry participants to manage issues.

-We believe the introduction of a self-managed model is an important and significant "milestone" opportunity, as a foundation for further innovation, growth and investment driving efficiency gains and increased competition across the supply chains (both export and domestic) for the benefit of all industry stakeholders, particularly growers.
+We believe the introduction of a self-managed model is an important and significant "milestone" opportunity, and a foundation for further innovation, growth and investment driving efficiency gains and increased competition across the supply chains (both export and domestic) for the benefit of all industry stakeholders, particularly growers.